neurodata/brainlit/README.md

 - Create a new environment using Python 3.7 instead: `conda create --name brainlit3.7 python=3.7`

-- Switch to the following branch using `git checkout python3.7-experimental` in the Anaconda prompt

 - Run `pip install -e .` This should successfully install the brainlit module for Conda on Windows.

 #### Other potential fixes